Summary

 2022

-Incumbent Republican Governor Pete Ricketts was term-limited and unable to seek a third term.[24]
+Incumbent Republican governor Pete Ricketts was term-limited and unable to seek a third term.[26]
 Pillen won the gubernatorial election by a 23-point margin.

 Nebraska’s primary elections were held on May 10.
 Pillen won the Republican nomination, while state senator Carol Blood won the Democratic nomination.

-The race took on increased importance in October 2022, when U.S. Senator Ben Sasse announced he would resign and Ricketts said he would allow the winner of the 2022 gubernatorial election to appoint Sasse’s replacement.[25]
+The race took on increased importance in October 2022, when U.S. senator Ben Sasse announced he would resign and Ricketts said he would allow the winner of the 2022 gubernatorial election to appoint Sasse’s replacement.[27]
 Pillen appointed Ricketts to replace Sasse.

 Tenure